athena-framework/website/docs/cookbook/object_constructors.md

 end
 ```

-This object constructor could then be used with `ART::RequestBodyConverter` to support seamless model updates:
+This object constructor could then be used with `ATH::RequestBodyConverter` to support seamless model updates:

 ```crystal
 @[ASRA::ExclusionPolicy(:all)]